givasile/effector/docs/design.md

 to every node of a level) and k-way by construction.
 The defaults reproduce the classic search: binary thresholds on an interior grid for continuous features, one-vs-rest over observed levels for categorical ones (the `!=` complement is materialized here, as an explicit level set).
-Richer proposers (categorical subsets, ordered/multiway, change-point grids) plug in via the finder's `proposer_factory` without touching the search or the construction — finders build rule-primary `Region`s directly; there is no tree intermediate.
+The richer named proposers — `subsets` / `ordered` (similarity-seriated for nominal levels) / `multiway` for categorical conditioning features, `quantiles` (k-way marginal cuts) for continuous ones — are selected per feature type from the finder constructor (`categorical_proposer=` / `continuous_proposer=`, a name or a proposer instance); the finder's `proposer_factory` attribute remains the raw seam, so custom proposers plug in without touching the search or the construction — finders build rule-primary `Region`s directly; there is no tree intermediate.

 **Invisible memos are not state.** Performance caches (the summaries memo, R14) are allowed inside the effect because they are semantically transparent —